vroger11/vroger11.github.io/_posts/2020-03-18-work-at-home.markdown

 # Connect your personal computer to the VPN of your company/lab using OpenVPN

-It is the first step required if you want to access to the Intranet of your company/lab.
+It is the first step required if you want to access to the intranet of your company/lab.
 Mine support OpenVPN, so I will describe the steps required to use it.

 First, install OpenVPN: